Business loan alternatives: Crowdfunding vs P2P lending

-- Donation-based: This type of crowdfunding refers to receiving financial support, in the form of donations, in which the person or company donating receives nothing in return.
+Donation-based crowdfunding: This type of crowdfunding refers to receiving financial support, in the form of donations, in which the person or company donating receives nothing in return.
 One of the most popular donation-based crowdfunding platforms is GoFundMe.

 How does peer-to-peer lending work?

 Peer-to-peer lending, or debt-based crowdfunding, brings together a group of like-minded entrepreneurs who want to make contributions to businesses by loaning them small(er) amounts of money.
-Rather than owning a stake in the business, like in equity crowdfunding, investors loan the business a specific amount of money via an online platform like Upstart, Funding Circle, or Fundable.
+Rather than owning a stake in the business, like in equity crowdfunding, investors loan the business a specific amount of money via an online platform like Upstart or Fundable.
 This amount is then repaid over a set repayment term, in which investors receive a return through interest payable on the loan.
-Some peer-to-peer lending platforms specificalize in certain types of businesses or even types of borrowers—such as iFundWomen—whereas others apply to more broad demographics.
+Some peer-to-peer lending platforms specialize in certain types of businesses or even types of borrowers—such as iFundWomen—whereas others apply to more broad demographics.

 Generally speaking, equity crowdfunding tends to come with higher risk, because it doesn’t guarantee a return on investment.
 The most notable risk when it comes to peer-to-peer lending, on the other hand, is that the borrower doesn’t pay the loan back.
 In order to help mitigate this risk, some platforms offer a provision fund, in which contributions taken from borrowers are part of their loan—which can then be used to compensate the investor in the event of a missed payment.

-Because equity crowdfunding is inherently riskier, it tends to attract more sophisticated investors with a high-level knowledge of finance, startup funding and early-stage businesses.
+Because equity crowdfunding is inherently riskier, it tends to attract more sophisticated investors with a high-level knowledge of finance, business startup funding and early-stage businesses.
 Since peer-to-peer lending offers more predictable returns, the barrier to entry is lower, and both the risks and consequent returns are comparatively lower.